mnicolae/Victoria/Final Release/README.txt

-Link to Wiki page (refer to this page for all fo the artifacts) https://stanley.cdf.toronto.edu/drproject/csc301-2012-09/Victoria/wiki/FinalRelease
+Link to Wiki page (refer to this page for all fo link to all the artifacts) https://stanley.cdf.toronto.edu/drproject/csc301-2012-09/Victoria/wiki/FinalRelease